 Most Private Health Funds cover acupuncture however it is important to check your level of cover with your health fund prior to your treatment.
 We do have HICAPS facilities so if you’re covered you will only have to pay the gap.

-What is the easiest way to book my acupuncture session?
+What is the easiest way to book my acupuncture session for anxiety?

 (1) Effectiveness of acupuncture on anxiety disorder: a systematic review and meta-analysis of randomised controlled trials.
 Xiang-Yun Yang, Ning-Bo Yang, Fang-Fang Huang, Shuai Ren, Zhan-Jiang Li.
 Annals of General Psychiatry, volume 20, article number: 9 (2021)